lookitsartemis/text-editor/README.md

 # Text Editor

-A text editor written in Python.
+A simple text editor written in Python!